smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 <img src="images/Scaling3.svg" data-fig-align="left" />

-In the model statement, the loadings and the intercepts are labelled (see the “\# Measurement Model” and the “\# Indicator intercepts” sections in the model statement) so that the labels can be used to impose the constraints.
-Constraints are imposed on the loadings and the intercepts using the `==` operator - see the “\# Constraints” section in the model statement.
+In the model statement, the loadings and the intercepts are labelled (see the “Measurement Model” and the “Indicator intercepts” sections in the model statement) so that the labels can be used to impose the constraints.
+Constraints are imposed on the loadings and the intercepts using the `==` operator - see the “Constraints” section in the model statement.

 Same points as before: **lavaan** will add indicator variances automatically; Constraints concerning strong metric invariance will be